coffiarts/FoundryVTT-crunch-my-party/README.md

 <img src="src/crunch-my-party/artwork/cmp-macro-find-5.png" alt="Macro: Find Party #5" width="100"/>
 </p>

-## Adjustable module settings (i.e. game settings)
+## Adjustable module settings

 <img src="src/crunch-my-party/artwork/cmp-settings.png" alt="crunch-my-party settings"/>

 ## Recommended modules in combination with this one
 - [Hot Pan & Zoom!](https://github.com/coffiarts/FoundryVTT-hot-pan) by coffiarts: Keeps your players' canvas position and zoom in sync with your GM screen, especially useful when toggling and finding groups
-- [Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e) by Jules & Ben: Allows autoplaying of animations on toggling
+- [Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e)by Jules & Ben, together with [otigon's Automated Animations](https://github.com/otigon/automated-jb2a-animations): Allows autoplaying of animations on toggling.
+A default animation from JB2A is already preconfigured in the settings, but can be changed to your liking.

 Presence of these modules is optional!
 If installed, ***Crunch my Party!*** will automatically detect and handle them.
 Just lean back and enjoy.
 However, note the additional options that derive from it: ...